Bloodshot (comics): Bloodshot (Volume 3)

-In 2007, Dr. Emmanuel Kuretich discovers PRS Director Simon Oreck is using Bloodshot super-soldiers to capture "psiots" or "harbingers", rare people born with superhuman abilities (particularly children psiots).
+In 2007, Dr. Emmanuel Kuretich discovers P.R.S.
+Director Simon Oreck is using Bloodshot super-soldiers to capture "psiots" or "harbingers", rare people born with superhuman abilities (particularly children psiots).
 Alarmed, Kuretich leaves and joins Toyo Harada's Harbinger Foundation, secretly making plans to stop P.R.S.
 Years later, while on a routine mission in Afghanistan, the modern-day Bloodshot soldier is captured by the Harbinger Foundation.
-Intending to expose Project Rising Sun to the world.
-Kuretich forcibly extracts mental records of his missions.
+Intending to expose Project Rising Sun to the world, Kuretich forcibly extracts mental records of his missions.
 The process causes Bloodshot to realize he has repeatedly been given false memories of different lives and identities in order to motivate him and control him.
 He believed he was Ray Garrison but now sees conflicting memories of other families, lives, and names (such as "Angelo Mortalli").

-After escaping from Kuretich, Bloodshot learns PRS is willing to destroy him if necessary and evades them too, realizing all his memories may lies.
+After escaping from Kuretich, Bloodshot learns P.R.S. is willing to destroy him if necessary and evades them too, realizing all his memories may be lies.
 Bloodshot later finds a P.R.S. facility known as the Nursery, built to house captured psiot children.
 Freeing the captives, he confronts the Nursery's sadistic jailer Gamma as well as an "outdated" cyborg hit squad called Chainsaw.
 His actions at the Nursery help lead to the Harbinger Wars crossover.
 Several free psiots join together to oppose both the Harbinger Foundation and P.R.S., calling themselves the Renegades, including a hacker activist named @x (pronounced "Ax").